kgrodzicki/kgrodzicki.github.com/_posts/2011-08-12-spring-integration.markdown

 ---

 This is a short review of the Spring Integration Framework(SI)[^si].
-To understand this article you should be familiar with Enterprise Application Integration(EAI).
+To understand this article you should be familiar with Enterprise Application Integration(EAI) and have basic understanding of Enterprise Integration Patterns(EIP)[^eip].
-If you are not please refer to wikipedia[^eai] or SI home page[^si].
-You will find there documentation, reference manual, articles, podcasts and much more.
+For those new to EAI or EIP:

+* _EAI_ is an architectural approach for integrate data, services across the enterprise.
+EAI simplify and automate business process without requiring comprehensive changes in existing applications and data structures[^psi].

+* _EIP_ is set of integration patterns.
+EIP helps developers and architects describe and develop robust integration solutions[^eip].

+For those new to SI, definition from project home page[^si]:
+> "_Spring Integration_ provides an extension of the Spring programming model to support the well-known Enterprise
+> Integration Patterns.
+It enables lightweight messaging within Spring-based applications and supports integration
+> with external systems via declarative adapters.
+Those adapters provide a higher-level of abstraction over Spring's
+> support for remoting, messaging, and scheduling.
+Spring Integration's primary goal is to provide a simple model
+> for building enterprise integration solutions while maintaining the separation of concerns that is
+> essential for producing maintainable, testable code."

-What is the place of SI in SOA?
+What is the place of SI in Service Orineted Architecture(SOA)?
 Tom McCuch explains this in one of his comment[^tmc]:
 > _"SOA is an architectural pattern.
 A pattern, by definition, is the encapsulation_
 > _of a complex system into a reusable component.
 Patterns are meant to describe_
 > _"building blocks" for YOUR solution - they are not meant to be solutions in of_